ihita2812/Optimal-Arborescence-Algorithm/README.md

 This is a project for undergraduate course **CS302- Analysis and Design of Algorithms**, under Dr. Apurva Mudgal at IIT Ropar.

 ## Constraints on graph:
+If any of the below constraints are not met, program will exit.
 1. The maximum number of vertices allowed in the graph is 500.
 2. Graph should be connected.
 3. The vertex numbers are indexed from 1.
-4. The edge weights should be non negative integers.<br>
+4. The edge weights should be non negative integers.
-If any of the above constraints are not met, program will exit.

 ## How to buid:
 ```console